 Companions will be guaranteed the lowest advertised fare excluding Rex-Promo fares (regardless of whether these fares are still available).
 This requires the booking to be made with the Rex Customer Contact Centre on 13 17 13.

 If you require a Companion to assist you with the travel, you can request a ‘Companion’s Fare’ at 13 17 13.
-However, you must present at check-in a Medical Certificate of Fitness to Fly or Rex Disability Assistance Form as applicable from your physician.
-Although the Medical Certificate Fitness to fly must be completed for each booking, the Disability Assistance Form is only required to be completed once, however, it must be produced for each journey and kept with the passenger at all times.
-The Medical Certificate of Fitness to Fly must be valid for the intended dates of travel.
+However, you must present at check-in a Rex Medical Certificate of Fitness to Fly or Rex Disability Assistance Form as applicable from your physician.
+Although the Rex Medical Certificate of Fitness to fly must be completed for each booking, the Disability Assistance Form is only required to be completed once, however, it must be produced for each journey and kept with the passenger at all times.
+The Rex Medical Certificate of Fitness to Fly must be valid for the intended dates of travel.

-If you have booked a Companion’s Fare and are not able to produce a Medical Certificate of Fitness to Fly or Rex Disability Assistance Form at check-in, the Companion will not be entitled to the preferential fare and he/she will be booked at the prevailing lowest available fare class and charged the difference if applicable, excluding any Rex Promo fares regardless of whether such fares are still available.
+If you have booked a Companion’s Fare and are not able to produce a Rex Medical Certificate of Fitness to Fly or Rex Disability Assistance Form at check-in, the Companion will not be entitled to the preferential fare and he/she will be booked at the prevailing lowest available fare class and charged the difference if applicable, excluding any Rex Promo fares regardless of whether such fares are still available.

 Travelling Companions who manually handle and facilitate the movement of wheelchair dependent passengers between chairs and seats may be carried free of charge provided the Rex Disability Assistance Form is completed and presented at check in.
 The form can be faxed to the Rex Customer Contact Centre at least 48hrs prior to travel for the free seat to be entered into the system.